Welcome to Stitch!

 Step 6: Your destination

 Data is finally loaded into your destination!
-For each integration, Stitch will create a schema (or dataset, or folder, depending on your destination) and load that integration’s data into it.
+For each integration, Stitch will create a schema (or dataset, or folder, or database, depending on your destination) and load that integration’s data into it.
 Refer to the Understanding integration schema structures guide for info on how schemas will be structured.

 At this point, you can use an analysis tool to interact with your data.